bowen-xu/OpenNARS-4/docs/index.md

      - **Knowledge-Base-Channels** (not implemented yet): An interface to knowledge bases, *e.g.*, *ConceptNet*, other Knowledge Graphs, LLMs, *etc*.
      - **Sensorimotor-Channel** (not implemented yet): This channel is specialzed for the sensorimotor procedures.
 For example, it helps the system to play the pong game.
    - **Buffers**
-     - **internal experience buffer**: It organizes the system's internal experience of its thinking activity.
+     - **Internal experience buffer**: It organizes the system's internal experience of its thinking activity.
-     - **overall experience buffer**: It organizes both internal experience (from the internal experience buffer) and external experience (from channels, which organize the experence from the outer environment).
+     - **Overall experience buffer**: It organizes both internal experience (from the internal experience buffer) and external experience (from channels, which organize the experence from the outer environment).
      - A critical role of the two buffers is learning temporal relations among events (not fully implemented yet).
-   - The new architecture was mentioned in the old versions' technical reports, but was not been implemented succesfully.
+   - The new architecture was mentioned in the old versions' technical reports, but was not implemented succesfully.
  - **Global Evaluators:** The four global evaluators mentioned in the [old technical report](https://cis.temple.edu/tagit/publications/PAGI-TR-11.pdf) are implemented in this version.
-    - *satisfaction*: the extent to which the current situation meet the system’s desires,
+    - *Satisfaction*: the extent to which the current situation meet the system’s desires,
-    - *alertness*: the extent to which the system’s knowledge is insufficient,
+    - *Alertness*: the extent to which the system’s knowledge is insufficient,
-    - *busyness*: the extent to which the system’s time resource is insufficient,
+    - *Busyness*: the extent to which the system’s time resource is insufficient,
-    - *well-being*: the extent to which the system’s “body” functions as expected.
+    - *Well-being*: the extent to which the system’s “body” functions as expected.
  - **[Declarative Inference Engine](https://drive.google.com/file/d/1uIjRqeCAU-IRKGo_tNJN8F8ghHI8q1qD/view)** (in progress)